 1. Safety

 First and foremost, handrail stair parts are an important safety component that supports people using the stairs.
-Individuals simply grip the rail to steady themselves whilst moving upwards or downwards and prevent falls or trips on staircases.
+Individuals simply grip the supporting rail to steady themselves whilst moving upwards or downwards and prevent falls or trips on staircases.

 Handrails can either be installed on your walls or as part of a balustrade or guarding - a structure designed to prevent falls down the edges of flights of stairs.
 Within this frame, handrails sit above your staircase spindles, supported by the newel posts that make up part of the bannister.